13 min read

 07:22 - Closing thoughts

-Microsoft added a confirmed 50GB mailbox increase to Business Premium, giving organizations more room to maintain historical communication without relying on archiving workarounds.
-This update sits within a broader 2026 upgrade cycle and supports the way teams use email as a long‑term record of decisions and activity.
+Microsoft has confirmed a 50GB mailbox increase for Business Premium.
+This gives organizations more room to retain historical communication without relying on archiving workarounds or PST files.
+The update supports how teams use email as a long‑term record of decisions and activity.

-Copilot Chat is also expanding across Word, Excel, PowerPoint, Outlook, and OneNote, creating a consistent conversational workflow inside the applications where most daily work already happens.
+Copilot Chat is also expanding across Word, Excel, PowerPoint, Outlook, and OneNote.
+This creates a consistent conversational experience inside the applications where most daily work already happens.

-These changes strengthen how Business Premium functions as an all‑in‑one productivity and management suite, with AI experiences and core tools becoming more tightly connected.
+Together, these updates strengthen Business Premium as an all‑in‑one productivity and management suite, with AI capabilities more tightly integrated into core tools.

-Copilot Chat being embedded directly inside Outlook and Teams speeds up routine communication.
-Tasks like summarizing long threads, drafting replies, or pulling key points from meeting recaps happen faster because the work stays inside the apps people already use.
-The experience becomes part of the daily workflow rather than a separate step.
+Copilot Chat inside Outlook and Teams speeds up routine communication.
+Summarizing long threads, drafting responses, and pulling key points from meeting recaps happen inside the same apps people already use.
+AI becomes part of the workflow rather than an extra step.

-New visibility features for AI usage give administrators a clearer view into how Copilot is being adopted.
-This supports more intentional planning and helps leaders understand where AI is creating value as it becomes a bigger part of everyday work across the organization.
+New AI visibility tools give administrators clearer insight into how Copilot is being used.
+This supports more intentional planning and helps leaders understand where AI is delivering value as adoption grows.

-The promotion applies to annual commitments and is available for 10 to 300 seats, with eligibility limited to organizations buying during the defined window.
+The promotion applies to annual commitments and is available for 10 to 300 seats.
+Eligibility is limited to organizations purchasing during the defined window.

 Most Microsoft 365 plans will see price adjustments on July 1, 2026, including Business Basic and Business Standard.
 Business Premium is one of the exceptions.
-It remains at $22 per user per month, even as new features are added across the suite.
+It remains at $22 per user per month, even as new features are added.

 This pricing stability gives organizations a predictable anchor as they plan for licensing changes.
-It also positions Business Premium as a steady option at a time when many other plans are shifting, which is a practical consideration for teams evaluating their 2026 budget and renewal timelines.
+It also positions Business Premium as a steady option during a period of broader Microsoft pricing shifts.

-Business Premium receives a 50GB mailbox increase and expanded Copilot Chat access inside Word, Excel, PowerPoint, Outlook, and OneNote.
-These updates add more storage and bring AI capability deeper into everyday workflows.
+Business Premium includes a 50GB mailbox increase and expanded Copilot Chat access across Word, Excel, PowerPoint, Outlook, and OneNote.
+These updates increase storage and embed AI more deeply into daily workflows.

-No. Business Premium and Copilot for Business are normally separate licenses.
-Microsoft offers them as a discounted combined purchase only during the promotional window.
+No. Business Premium and Copilot for Business are normally separate licenses and are only offered together during the promotion.

-The 2026 updates to Microsoft 365 Business Premium introduce meaningful gains in storage, in‑app AI capability, and overall workflow efficiency.
-These changes create a clearer path for organizations planning how to manage email growth, expand responsible AI usage, and maintain predictable licensing costs as pricing shifts across the broader Microsoft ecosystem.
-Understanding where these updates directly affect daily operations helps teams make informed decisions about timing, adoption, and budget planning.
+The 2026 updates to Microsoft 365 Business Premium deliver practical gains in storage, AI capability, and workflow efficiency.
+These changes help organizations manage email growth, adopt AI responsibly, and maintain predictable licensing costs as pricing shifts across the Microsoft ecosystem.

-If you would like help assessing how these changes fit into your environment or want guidance on evaluating Business Premium and Copilot for Business together, our team at the Sourcepass MCOE can walk through approaches that fit your operational needs.
+If you want help evaluating how Business Premium and Copilot for Business fit into your environment, the Sourcepass MCOE team can walk through options aligned to your operational needs.

 Subscribe to the Demystifying Microsoft podcast to stay informed about upcoming Microsoft capabilities that influence how work gets done.